-Building a Connected Community
+Build a Connected Community

+In PH, we have a unique eco-system of providing proactive pastoral care and support through the Pastoral Care Teams (PCTs).
 I encourage you to have regular engagements with your respective Block Resident Fellows, Resident Assistants, Peer Mentors/Cluster Leaders, and to build good relationships with your fellow cluster mates.

-Building a Civic-minded Culture
+Build a Civic-minded Culture

 For a community to thrive and succeed, shared values among its members are critical and I would like for us, in particular, to be considerate and kind towards self and others.